Are toy shortages coming this holiday season? - NewsBreak

 Are toy shortages coming this holiday season?

-Concerns over possible toy shortages this holiday season have some parents giving up on the expensive high-tech toys to focus instead on the classics.
+ERIE, Pa.
+(WJET) — Concerns over possible toy shortages this holiday season has some parents giving up on the expensive high-tech toys to focus instead on the classics.

-One Pennsylvania toy store does not expect to run out of toys.
+One toy store in Pennsylvania does not expect to run out of toys for your little one.
 Meanwhile, others may consider gifting an antique and unique present.

-The owner of Action Toy Man told JET that he’s ready to open his doors to hundreds of customers this holiday season, while others are getting ready to spend some of their money.

 Tis the season to be shopping.
 As you walk into Action Toy Man, you can find almost every action figure you can think of dating back to the 60’s.